 Maritime mysteries and mummified heads - Mauritius corresponds with the Director

-The Directors' Correspondence collection contains items written in languages other than English.
+The contains items written in languages other than English.
 Normally we rely on the help of volunteers - usually willing friends or colleagues - to translate them for us.
 However, in a continuing struggle to improve my French, I decided to take on the translation of some printed documents sent to Sir William Jackson Hooker from Mauritius.

 Extract from the Proceedings of the Natural History Society of Mauritius from 1831